gritting/hass-obs/README.md

 ## NOTE:

-This is a clone of https://gist.github.com/HeedfulCrayon/9ff74d2aa1bc629ed17e0780f9a91a3d
+This is my personal fork of [dlsniper's clone](https://github.com/dlsniper/hass-obs) of [HeedfulCrayon's original script.](https://gist.github.com/HeedfulCrayon/9ff74d2aa1bc629ed17e0780f9a91a3d)

-The main difference is that it contains the support for Virtual Camera in OBS.
+* dlsniper's clone adds support for Virtual Camera in OBS
+* My fork adds some minor bugfixes and preferred defaults

 The work is copyrighted to [@HeedfulCrayon](https://github.com/HeedfulCrayon), this repository is here for archiving purposes only.

-Tested under OBS Studio 29.0.2, on Pop!_OS 22.04, connecting to Home Assistant 2023.3.5.
+Tested under OBS Studio 30.2.1-1 connecting to Home Assistant 2024.11.1.

 ### Setup:
 1. Download script